StarlaneStudios/cirql/README.md

 Cirql (pronounced Circle) is a simple and lightweight ORM and query builder for [SurrealDB](https://surrealdb.com/) with built in model mapping and validation powered by [Zod](https://github.com/colinhacks/zod).
 Unlike most query builders, Cirql takes a very open approach, providing you with complete control over your queries.

 ## Features
-- 🔗 Connect directly to SurrealDB without dependencies
+- 🔗 Connect to SurrealDB over stateful WebSockets or stateless requests
 - 📦 Immutable query chaining for batching & transactions
 - ⚙️ Zod-powered schema validation of query results
 - 📝 Full TypeScript support with Zod schema inference